-There are lots of ways to jazz up homemade pasta.
-You can make many, many variations, including black pepper, spinach, squid-ink, saffron, or fresh herb pasta, just to name a few.
+There are lots of ways to flavor and color homemade pasta.
+You can make many variations, including black pepper, spinach, squid-ink, saffron, or fresh herb pasta, just to name a few.
 I’ve even seen sweet or savory versions of chocolate pasta!

-This red, technically tomato, pasta dough is probably one of the simplest and least labor intensive variations you can make, because it only requires tomato paste—something I’m sure most of you almost always have on hand anyway.
+This red pasta, or technically tomato pasta dough, is probably one of the simplest and least labor intensive variations you can make.

-Semolina is a coarse durum wheat product—unlike finely ground durum flour, which is used to make normal dried, boxed pasta.
+Semolina is a coarse durum wheat product (unlike finely ground durum flour) which is used to make traditional extruded and dried pasta.
 It offers a bit more chew and texture than a pasta made with 100% all-purpose flour.
-I tend to like it a bit more, but that’s just me.

-Don’t expect the tomato flavor to be very strong or pronounced in the final dish—it is very subtle.
-But that also means you can prepare your pasta in as many ways as you wish!
-My best advice is to choose a simple preparation, as it really allows the pasta to shine.
-Here’s one great option, Cacio de Pepe, that only requires good cheese, black pepper, and butter.
+Don’t expect the tomato flavor to be very strong or pronounced in this red pasta, it is very, very subtle.
+My best advice is to choose a simple preparation for homemade pasta, one that really allows the pasta to shine.
+Enjoy!

 Homemade Red Pasta

-- 1/2 cup semolina (plus more for dusting)
+- ½ cup semolina flour plus more for dusting

 - 2 tablespoons tomato paste